MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-unenroll-tenant.md

 Unenrolling from Windows Autopatch requires manual actions from both you and from the Windows Autopatch Service Engineering Team.
 The Windows Autopatch Service Engineering Team will:

 - Remove Windows Autopatch access to your tenant.
 - Deregister your devices from the Windows Autopatch service.
 Deregistering your devices from Windows Autopatch won't remove your devices from Intune, Azure AD or Configuration Manager.
-The Windows Autopatch Service Engineering Team follows the same process and principles as laid out in Deregister a device.
+The Windows Autopatch Service Engineering Team follows the same process and principles as laid out in [Deregister a device](windows-autopatch-deregister-devices.md)
 - Delete all data that we've stored in the Windows Autopatch data storage.

 > [!NOTE]